-- Many cross-sectional and longitudinal studies do not prove causation, and there are a few countries in which no association is found. - Longitudinal studies confirm that the harmful effects of job insecurity on health are mitigated when employees are re-employable. - Employee participation and social support are associated with higher well-being, and may help in situations of high insecurity. - Little is known about how people may or may not adapt to job insecurity over time or how they may compensate for the associated uncertainty.
+- Many cross-sectional and longitudinal studies do not prove causation, and there are a few countries in which no association is found. - Longitudinal studies confirm that the harmful effects of job insecurity on health are mitigated when employees are re-employable. - Social support is associated with higher wellbeing, and may help in situations of high insecurity; more organizational participation, higher pay, lower work intensity, safer working conditions and greater autonomy can all mitigate the detrimental health effects of job insecurity. - Little is known about how people may or may not adapt to job insecurity over time or how they may compensate for the associated uncertainty.